AI Tools

 AdMakeAI's MCP

-Same end result an agent wants, opposite risk profile.
-The agent gets Facebook reach through a front door Meta recognizes, instead of climbing through the window with your session in its hands.
+The agent gets exactly the end result it was after, with a completely different risk profile.
+It reaches Facebook through a front door Meta recognizes, instead of climbing through a window with your live session in its hands.

 Frequently Asked Questions